-For 2019, the Compensation Committee considered this peer group to help structure a competitive executive compensation program, with particular consideration of the 75th percentile of the peer group, which it deemed necessary and appropriate to attract and retain executive talent in the market with which we compete.
+For 2020, the Compensation Committee considered our 2019 peer group to help structure a competitive executive compensation program, with particular consideration of the 50th and 75th percentiles of the peer group, which it deemed necessary and appropriate to attract and retain executive talent in the market with which we compete.
 While the Compensation Committee does not establish compensation levels solely based on a review of competitive data, it believes such data is a useful tool in its deliberations as our compensation policies and practices must be competitive in the marketplace for us to be able to attract, motivate and retain qualified executive officers.